johanneshighspirits/jQueryAutoComplete/README.md

 ## How does it work
 As user starts typing, suggestions are presented.
 Pressing → will accept the suggestion, pressing ↑ or ↓ scrolls through the alternatives and pressing ENTER will submit the form.

 Matches are fetched from database and returned as json array of objects.
-The result can be customized, this example uses:
+The result can of course be customized.
+This example uses:

 * _language_ to specify what language the results should be in
 * _friendlyName_ is the suggestion that will be shown